Web Analytics Made Easy -

 Compassion is affective empathy in response to other people’s suffering.
 The more cognitive empathy is accompanied by affective empathy, the more it controls behavior.

 - If the feeling of closeness is lacking, then affective empathy often causes a spontaneous refutation, urging the observer to turn away.
 We don’t want “something like that” to exist.
-It disturbs, strikes as unpleasant or frightens.
+It disturbs, it strikes as unpleasant or frightens.

-It is known, that personal experiences of suffering enhance the capability to feel compassion.
-It is not required though, that these experiences must be exactly the same or have the same intensity as the ones of a victim.
+It is known that personal experiences of suffering enhance the capability to feel compassion.
+It is not required though that these experiences must be exactly the same or have the same intensity as the ones of a victim.
 Personal experiences of suffering also change the attitude towards one’s own risks.
 A person who acts against his/her own interests is either not informed or irrational.
 In the latter case an empathic moral law could be used to protect the person from him/herself.
 But most people refuse a corresponding restriction of autonomy.

 Justice

-Would the world become a better place, if we could feel the suffering of others more?
+Would the world become a better place if we could feel the suffering of others more?
 That depends on the way empathy is applied.
 In everyday life empathy is biased and often leads to unjust decisions [Bloom].
 If empathy is combined with impartiality, however, then the corresponding decisions do not favor a particular group of people (see Negative Utilitarianism and Justice).

 The Open Philanthropy Project proposes radical empathy, i.e. an extension of empathy to all sentient beings.
 In the past we often discarded major sources of suffering because of our lack of knowledge.
-Empathy with all sentient beings leads to complex discussions how to weigh and balance human and non-human interests and how to extend the notion of justice to animals [VanDeVeer 1994] [Garner 2013].
+Empathy with all sentient beings leads to complex discussions on how to weigh and balance human and non-human interests and how to extend the notion of justice to animals [VanDeVeer 1994] [Garner 2013].

 2.3 Risk-Aversion